Skip to main content

 Static linking via embedded LLD — Verum ships its own linker.

-• No-libc freestanding: the runtime is a freestanding C shim in verum_toolchain; no musl / MSVC CRT / libSystem dependency except for macOS, where libSystem.B.dylib is Apple's stable ABI entry point.
+• No-libc freestanding: the runtime is implemented in Verum's own intrinsics; no glibc / musl / MSVC CRT dependency. macOS is the one exception, where libSystem.B.dylib is Apple's stable ABI entry point and the only acceptable boundary.
+See no-libc architecture.

 • LTO: thin by default (configurable in [linker] / [lto]).